itsbusayo/SD_predictor/README.md

-This repository shows how a machine learning model is being deployed with heroku using Flask (Python) as the backend programming and HTML as the front end.
+This repository shows how a machine learning model is being deployed with heroku using Flask (Python) as the backend programming Language and HTML as the Frontend Programming Language.